hmerk/semanticHomeMenu/rollershutter/semanticHomeMenu_Rollershutter.md

 ```

 - You will need 5 additional items in your rollershutter equipment group, here we take the rollershutters in the childroom as an example
-  - A Switch item to enable/disable the automatic/time control [mandatory]
+  - A Switch item to enable/disable the automatic/time control [optional]
   - 4 DateTime items for holding the different Times, openWeekday, closeWeekday, openWeekend, closeWeekend [optional]

 Example for textual item import